 - Statement of Purpose – Submit a statement describing how professional experience and goals align with the certificate.

-- Vita or resume – Submit a statement outlining professional experience history.
+- Vita or Résumé — Provide a one- to two-page listing of professional experience and education.

-- Approximately five years of relevant work experience preferred.
+- Approximately five years of relevant work and management experience preferred.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.